Valcrywings/charter-challenge-bill-c2-/CONTRACTOR_OVERSIGHT.md

 - Public lands and Indigenous lands may be involved in **asset seizure or property theft via undisclosed agreements**.

 ---
+### NATO Partnership Does Not Exempt ICC Jurisdiction

+Although NATO is not a party to the Rome Statute, **Canada is**.
+This means that any **NATO-aligned contractor operating on Canadian soil** is subject to **territorial jurisdiction under the International Criminal Court (ICC)**.

+> Crimes against humanity, medical experimentation, electronic torture, and cognitive warfare technologies fall within the ICC’s scope when committed in a ratified state such as Canada.

+There is **no legal immunity for NATO personnel or contractors** operating in Canada if crimes are committed.
+Canada bears **command responsibility** for all actions occurring under its jurisdiction, and **no supranational agreement supersedes these human rights obligations.**

+---

 ## 📢 Call to Action